COVID-19 MAIN PAGE

 - For all other matters, call 928-537-5091.

-- The Timber Mesa Fire & Medical District has equipped its personnel with the necessary supplies and is providing coordination, training and distribution of information related to the event.
+The Timber Mesa Fire & Medical District has equipped its personnel with the necessary supplies and is providing coordination, training and distribution of information related to COVID-19.
 They coordinate with healthcare providers in the area to ensure that if someone is exposed to COVID-19, that proper treatment is provided and communication happens between the Fire District and agencies that need to be involved, including healthcare providers, Navajo County Health Department, and other regional authorities.

 CITY OF SHOW LOW CONTACT PHONE NUMBERS